Morocco faces France in politically charged WCup semifinal - WHIZ News

 “I sincerely hope that Morocco advances to the final,” Bartali said.
 “I am aware that it will be difficult because France is a very good team, but we are hoping for the best.”

 Sabouni’s sentiments resonate with Moroccans and other North Africans in France.
-Although the younger generation of immigrants from Africa and Asia and their descendants appear to be more at ease with multiple identities and languages in France, they still face institutional discrimination, racial and ethnic prejudice in public life, economic hardship and lack of job opportunities.
+Although the younger generation of immigrants and their descendants appear to be more at ease with multiple identities and languages in France, they still face institutional discrimination, racial and ethnic prejudice in public life, economic hardship and lack of job opportunities.

 “Cultural changes and changes in life on the ground do have an effect and the team represents that,” said Laurent Dubois, a professor at University of Virginia in Charlottesville who has authored two books on French and international soccer.